-- 8. Remove the house batteries from your touring coach and store in a cool dry place where there is no danger of freezing.
+- There should be very little water if the tank is drained.
+Be sure to have a catch pan or a rag under the pump to prevent water from spilling into the touring coach.
+Leave the fittings disconnected from the pump until the system is ready to be used again.
+Leave a note on the water pump switch that the plumbing is not connected. - 8.
+Remove the house batteries from your touring coach and store in a cool dry place where there is no danger of freezing.
 It is very important for optimum life of your battery to check it periodically and to keep it fully charged.
 This is especially true in winter months, when the temperature may drop below freezing.
 If the period of storage is for 30 days or less, you may turn off the battery disconnect switch rather than remove the battery.
-Continue to check and recharge the battery as needed, at least weekly in severe weather. - Remove any items (food, cosmetics, etc.) from the interior that might be damaged by freezing, or might damage the touring coach if containers break.
+Continue to check and recharge the battery as needed, at least weekly in severe weather.

-For additional winterizing protection, add RV, non-toxic antifreeze (approved for drinking water systems) to your water lines using the following procedure:
+An Optional, but not necessary, method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:

-- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - Turn the water heater bypass valve to its bypass position.
-The valve is located on the water heater and accessed through the rear doors under the roadside rear lounge seat. - Attach a length of hose to the waterpump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of a RV, non-toxic antifreeze container. - 4.
-Check that all interior water faucets are still open. - 5.
-Insert hose length into container containing, RV, non-toxic antifreeze, turn the pump on, and run the water pump until the RV, non-toxic antifreeze solution fills all water lines.
-Flush toilet. - Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - 7.
-Close water fixtures as the RV, non-toxic antifreeze begins to come out.
-Shut off the pump when RV, non-toxic antifreeze has been distributed throughout the system, and then reopen all faucets to relieve pump pressure. - 8.
+- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - Reconnect all lines except the hose to the pump inlet port.
+Close all drain valves except the water heaters drain valve, it should remain open until the system is ready to be used again.
+Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - Attach a length of hose to the water pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of a RV, non-toxic antifreeze container. - 3.
+Check that all interior water faucets are still open. - Insert hose length into container containing, RV, non-toxic antifreeze, turn the pump on, and run the water pump until the RV, non-toxic antifreeze solution fills all water lines.
+Flush toilet. - 5.
+Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - Close water fixtures as the RV, non-toxic antifreeze begins to come out.
+Shut off the pump when RV, non-toxic antifreeze has been distributed throughout the system, and then reopen all faucets to relieve pump pressure. - 7.
 Disconnect the hose length from the pump inlet fitting, and reconnect water system inlet line.